flaviut/nim-by-example/content/content/oop_macro.md

     case node.kind:

       of nnkMethodDef, nnkProcDef:
-        # make sure it is not the constructor
+        # check if it is not the ctor proc
         if node.name.basename != ctorName:
           # inject `this: T` into the arguments
           node.params.insert(1, newIdentDefs(ident("this"), typeName))
+        else:
+          # specify the return type of the ctor proc
+          node.params[0] = typeName
         result.add(node)

       of nnkVarSection: